Summary

 Purpose

-Get imaginary coefficient of complex number
+Get the imaginary part of a complex number

 Return value